threshold-network/website/src/content/pages/earn/staker.md

       variant: EXTERNAL_OUTLINE
 title: Threshold Staker
 template: earn-page/staker
-seoTitle: Staker
+seoTitle: Threshold Staker
-description: Stakers escrow T tokens to run a node on the Threshold Network and earn rewards.
+seoDescription: Stakers escrow T tokens to run a node on the Threshold Network and earn rewards.
 Running a node helps to provide cryptography services on Threshold and secure the network.
 Take on a role as a Staker with Threshold and be a core component of the network.